 What to Do at Epcot®

 Originally intended as a planned community, today’s Epcot is a mélange of cultural, future-looking, and educational attractions.
 It is divided into two areas: Future World and World Showcase.
 Future World hosts the technology and innovation-themed attractions like Spaceship Earth® and Test Track® Presented by Chevrolet®, whereas World Showcase has a World’s Fair-style atmosphere showcasing 11 pavilions, all created to represent different countries.
-There are plenty of things to do in both areas, but make sure to save time for the IllumiNations: Reflections of Earth show before you head out.

 Top Epcot® Attractions